pourmalek/covir2/Variable name structure.md

 All the variables have descriptive var `-label-`s that show what the variable stores.

 Stata commands are displayed as `-command-` and Stata non-command syntax as -syntax-.
-GitHub terms also displayed like `GitHub term`
 <br/><br/>

 ### Variable names